 Florida Required Competency

-This 1 hour chapter describes the most pertinent aspects of jobsite safety regulations.
+CHAPTER 1 WORKPLACE SAFETY (60 minutes).
+This one hour chapter describes the most pertinent aspects of jobsite safety regulations.
 Beginning with OSHA regulations surrounding proper recordkeeping and general first aid and sanitary provisions, the course continues with the fundamental requirements of Personal Protective Equipment, Fall Protection, Tool Safety, Stairway and Ladder Safety, and Excavation requirements.
 Finally, a comprehensive module on asbestos and lead remediation covers the safe handling of asbestos and lead based materials.

 A. Health Regulations and Recordkeeping, Postings, Competent Person.

+CHAPTER 2 WORKERS' COMPENSATION (60 minutes).
 Employers in Florida are required by law to pay for the medical treatment and lost wages of employees who are injured on the job or suffer a job-related illness.
 The underlying principle is that employers must assume the costs of injuries, illnesses and deaths that occur on the job.
-In Florida, workers’ compensation is regulated by the Department of Financial Services and the Office of the Judges of Compensation Claims, and enforced by the Florida Division of Workers’ Compensation.
-This 1 hour chapter describes the rules and responsibilities of employers in complying with Florida Workers’ Compensation laws.
+In Florida, workers’ compensation is regulated by the Department of Financial Services and the Office of the Judges of Compensation Claims and enforced by the Florida Division of Workers’ Compensation.
+This one-hour chapter describes the rules and responsibilities of employers in complying with Florida Workers’ Compensation laws.

 Learning Objectives: 1) Identify the laws and regulations of Florida Workers' Compensation 2) Understand the process of claim reporting 3) Explain the best ways to manage workers' compensation costs.
 The topics covered are: